 For this proletariatization to be possible, the consummation of the process of rationalization must occur.
 Once every task had been made automated and efficiency achieved, the worker would be liberated from the workplace, free from toiling in exploitative environments.
 With no employees to exploit, the managers would be liberated as well.
 Lefebvre, in an excellent interview discussing the origins of the Situationists, states that his Critique of Everyday Life was inspired by a science-fiction story wherein all the humans have killed themselves because they have nothing to do after the robots took over their work, leaving dogs to exploit the robots.
 Debord finds this liberation from work suspect:

 [T]his inactivity is in no way liberated from productive activity: it depends on productive activity and is an uneasy and admiring submission to the necessities and results of production; it is itself a product of its rationality. [...]
-Thus the present "liberation from
+Thus the present "liberation from§s29-34 reiterate, once more, the alienation inherent in capitalist production.
+But where Marx saw it as perverse, this freeing of the serfs to enter contracts, but free from the ability to control the means of production; Debord repeatedly emphasizes that today nobody is free from the spectaclist economy:

 labor," the increase of leisure, is in no way a liberation within labor, nor a liberation from the world shaped by this labor.
 None of the activity lost in labor can be regained in the submission to its result. §27